 Share as much as you like, but respect your own boundaries and others'.

 You'll get the most out of the program, if you get to know our speakers beforehand.
-Their bios and social media links are here.
-(There are more guests to be announced soon!)
+Their bios and social media links will be on the website before the first day.
+(More guests to be announced soon!)

 The reading list.

 We're compiling a list of resources—including podcasts, magazines, websites, books, and blogs—about diversity, the arts, feminism, and leadership.